alexellis/alexellis/README.md

 You'll setup your server with NFS and TFTP, configure filesystems for each of the RPis, get them booting up, measure the speed, then setup K3s in a HA configuration.
 From there you can learn what to deploy on the cluster, and find a few jump off points for going further.

-<a href="https://gumroad.com/l/netbooting-raspberrypi">Build your private cloud now</a>
+<a href="https://gumroad.com/l/netbooting-raspberrypi">Build your own Raspberry Pi cloud now</a>

 ## Need to contact me?